ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR011-defining-a-request-pipeline.md

 ## Consequences

-Don't attempt to transplant to F# MediatR/object-oriented concepts.
+Avoid transplanting to F# MediatR/object-oriented concepts when oftentimes a few functions can achieve the same effect.